by Alessandro Zanni | Updated April 21, 2015 - Published April 20, 2015

 SmartSantander is a large-scale research project that spreads thousands of sensors around the city of Santander in Spain.
 Its purpose is to build a smart solution and improve various aspects of the city life, such as reducing traffic, reducing energy consumption, improving the quality of the environment, and encouraging citizens’ participation.
 Also, the project hopes to share this environmental information and develop other useful applications.
 The research is also testing to see whether it is possible to reduce distances between theoretical designs of smart infrastructures and the adoption of practical applications in a real-world environment.
 The results of this test will help increase the spread of Internet of Things (IoT) and CPSs in real scenarios in the future.

-Singapore, which was named as the world’s smartest city for many years, is becoming a leading nation in implementing smart infrastructures and providing quality services (see “What’s the Second Act for the World’s First Intelligent Community”).
+Singapore, which was named as the world’s smartest city for many years, is becoming a leading nation in implementing smart infrastructures and providing quality services.
 Singapore is one of the world’s most important business centers, has one of the busiest ports, and is home to Asia’s fifth largest airport.
 Singapore expects to create the first smart nation in the world to boost economic growth, to meet population needs, and to be an example for other nations.
 The insights of this smart nation are grouped as: